 Perhaps these bloggers were basing their information off of what they read elsewhere, but in each case, the original source really needed to be checked.

-When you are sharing info with tons of followers (Natural News has 10 million page views per month), you really need to be careful to get the fact right.
+When you are sharing info with tons of followers (Natural News, at the time of this posting has 10 million page views per month), you really need to be careful to get the facts right.

 To be fair, maybe they are planning to correct the misinformation.
 I hope so.
 My life is busy and sometimes I can't get to things as soon as I would like.
 And I really do like so much of what Sarah has to say on her blog that I hope she'll come out and acknowledge this mistake.